PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and absence of a consumer are frozen.
 The focused gate passes `314 passed, 1 xfailed in 18.59s`; the branch-changed broad gate passes `1620 passed, 1 xfailed in 29.58s`.

+The direct quantized-Reshape call now retains its unchanged one-key dictionary as `_layout_pass_set_1_quantized_reshape_stats`.
+The initial focused gate reported `314 passed, 1 failed` because an activation-recovery architecture contract still required its predecessor to be a raw expression.
+That contract now accepts either direct-call statement form while preserving the exact call identity.
+The corrected focused gate passes `315 passed in 20.48s`, the branch- changed broad gate passes `1621 passed in 30.14s`, and targeted static validation passes.